bryanpaget/welcome-message/README.md

 ### Technology stack:

-Platform

-- Kubernetes
-- Kubeflow
-- minIO
-- Seldon
-- Argo
-- Kibana + ElasticSearch
-- RShiny

-Analysis
+Platform for data analysis and machine learning:

+  - R Shiny (for data visualization)
-•	VS Code
+  - VS Code
-•	RStudio
+  - R Studio
-•	Jupyter notebooks
+  - Jupyter notebooks
-•	Model Service
+  - Model Service
-•	ML pipelines
+  - ML pipelines

 If you would like an Onboarding/Quick Demo session or require any help or have any questions, please do not hesitate to reach out through our Slack Support channel,